[Back to Improving Ourselves]

 The most significant change which many people can make is to choose - in every situation - to act.

 The other big temptation is to prevaricate, to postpone, to seek more data, to gain more certainty.
 We don't want to make a mistake, we don't want to be proved wrong, and we don't want to be criticised.
-But, in general, it's better to act and make a mistake and learn from it, than to avoid the mistake by not acting.
+But, in general, it's better to act and make a mistake and learn from it, than to avoid learning because you do nothing.
 You learn from your mistakes, and you learn from the experience you gain while making those mistakes.

 How do you decide what to do?
 One basic principle is to choose to make what you are aiming for more likely.